crlimacastro/Canvas-Runner/README.md

 Thankfully, because of our structure, we already have most of the pieces we need to make the spikes.

-We will be working a lot with random integers in the following lines of code so let us visit an old friend, our `utils.js` file and add a helper function to get a random integer (no decimal point) number between two numbers.
+We will be working a lot with random integers in the following lines of code so let us visit an old friend, our `utils.js` file and add a helper function to get a random integer (no decimal point) number between any two numbers.

 `utils.js`
 ``` javascript